CS126SP20/THUGS-DavisKeene/DEVELOPMENT.md

     - Having an aggravating issue trying to add Mobs as their own class.
 May have to do the same thing as I am with ingredients and maps, and have them just as static members of the terrain instead of decomposing them as their own objects.
 Really frustrating, especially since the deadline is close and
     I practically have the project finalized.
+        - Issue resolved for now- putting the Mob.h contents into Terrain.h seems to be a workaround for the time being.
+        - [x] Issue fixed!
+Re-created Mob.h file, seems to be working smoothly for now.
+    - TODO
+        - [ ] Clean up code, add more comments and remove unnessecary / buggy fixes.
+        - [ ] Make beginning and end messages more descriptive.
+        - [ ] Add sound effects to game, perhaps make it slightly more interactive and/or interesting somehow before deadline.